 Typically, the only way to verify who currently owns the mineral rights is to have a title company complete a mineral search that goes back to the original homestead.

 If another entity retains the mineral rights, this means that they can explore for and extract minerals from beneath the property’s surface – and use a portion of your property to set up the workspace they need to do so.

-Whether this is a major concern or not really depends on the property and location (i.e. if there a history of mineral extraction in the area), and your expected uses for the land.
+Whether this is a major concern really depends on the property, location (i.e. if there a history of mineral extraction in the area), and your expected uses for the land.

 Either way, it’s to your benefit to know what you are purchasing!

 Royalty rights convey the right to receive a percentage of the revenue from any minerals, oil or gas extracted from the land.